 - Slice tomatoes lengthwise into 6 sections.
 Large tomatoes are best dealt with in several pieces.
 If you are growing cherry or grape tomatoes, simply slice them in half lengthwise.
 Always use a good tomato knife to get through tough skins!

 - Use your finger or a spoon to remove seeds.
 Using gloves if desired, remove the seeds into the jar by gently scraping them from the tomato.
-Tomato seeds should will free easily.
+Tomato seeds should come free easily.
 Try squeezing the tomato to release some of the water content into the jar along with the seeds.

 - Begin fermenting seeds (next section).

-Once you have enough seeds removed from the tomato, you are ready to start the important process of fermentation.
+Once you have enough seeds removed from the tomato, you are ready to start the process of fermentation.